 Virus Malware Infected warnings

-Here We have listed Top 10 Warning Signs that Your Windows 10 is Virus Malware Infected.
-Check Bellow listed points to know your windows is totally virus free or not.
-If you found Any virus infection We strongly recommend to Install the Latest updated Antivirus / Malware protection And perform a full system scan.
-Also to avoid your windows from virus infection make sure your windows is updated, don’t install cracked/patched software applications. avoid visiting redirected/ popuped websites.
+Here We have listed the Top 10 Warning Signs that Your Windows 10 is Virus Malware Infected.
+Check Bellow listed points to know your windows are totally virus-free or not.
+If you found Any virus infection We strongly recommend installing the Latest updated Antivirus / Malware protection And perform a full system scan.
+Also to avoid your windows from virus infection make sure your windows are updated, don’t install cracked/patched software applications. avoid visiting redirected/ popuped websites.
 Now let’s move to Warn Signs that Your Windows 10 is Virus Malware Infected.

 Windows goes Slowdown

-Is your Windows 10 applications and programs taking forever to load?
+Are your Windows 10 applications and programs taking forever to load?
 Does it take longer than normal for your operating system to boot up?
-At startup, windows take a long time to load the welcome screen?
+At startup, does windows take a long time to load the welcome screen?
 Are you seeing the dreaded pinwheel of doom or spinning blue circle daily or hourly?
 Malware and viruses have the tendency to slow down your operating system.
 You could notice the decrease in speed while browsing the internet or transferring files from your computer.
 The computer will be slow to boot up.

-Before you assume the worst, look for other common causes like not enough RAM, too many applications running at the same time, a fragmented hard drive, etc. Once you’ve crossed all these off, you can start checking for potential malware infection.
+Before you assume the worst, look for other common causes like not enough RAM, too many applications running at the same time, a fragmented hard drive, etc. Once you’ve crossed all these off, you can start checking for potential malware infections.

-You do a Google search and it goes to a different browser?
+Do you do a Google search and it goes to a different browser?
 Or click to go to a news portal and end up on a site with the “suggestion” of updating a plugin like Flash?
 Not every site redirect is malicious, but if you find that trying to reach Google takes you to an unfamiliar search site, you’ve almost certainly got a problem.
 For example, a banking Trojan might divert your browser to a fraudulent site that looks just like your bank’s real site.
-In that case your only clue is the unfamiliar URL in the Address bar.
+In that case, your only clue is the unfamiliar URL in the Address bar.